SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

 ## Installing ActiveMQ Monitors

 This section and below contain instructions for installing Sumo Logic Monitors for ActiveMQ, the app, and descriptions of each of the app dashboards.
-These instructions assume you have already set up the collection as described in the [Collect Logs and Metrics for the ActiveMQ](#Collecting-Logs-and-Metrics-for-ActiveMQ) App page.
+These instructions assume you have already set up the collection as described in [Collect Logs and Metrics for the ActiveMQ](#collecting-logs-and-metrics-for-activemq).

 * To install these alerts, you need to have the Manage Monitors role capability.
 * Alerts can be installed by either importing a JSON file or a Terraform script.